yccheng66/sit2018dp/readme.md

 ## Organizing folders and files into a tree structure and treating them uniformly from the client program with Composite

+## Find by name with Visitor; additional examples of visitors

 ## Accessing folders and files with Iterator; find folder or file by name

-## Adding symbolic link: Proxy

-## Find by name with Visitor; additional examples of visitors

 ## The problem solved: review with basic OO principles
  - open-closed principle